100% Confidential

 Before Leaving The Recovery Facility.

 Ideally, you should create a plan for post-recovery life before you leave your recovery center.
-You should talk with your counselors and health professionals about their honest opinions regarding what your next step.
+You should talk with your counselors and health professionals about their honest opinions regarding your next step.
 Preparing for life after addiction is a commitment, but it’ll be worth the effort in the long run.

 Getting Continued Support.